Alessio2704/monte-carlo-simulator/README.md

 - [ ] **Modularization (`@import` / `@export`)**
   - **Why:** To allow users to create reusable, importable modules (e.g., a standard WACC calculation).
 This promotes cleaner, more abstract, and more scalable models, avoiding code duplication.
   - **How:** This is a major architectural evolution for the compiler.
 It will require implementing a dependency graph, handling namespaces (to prevent variable collisions), and defining a clear contract for how modules pass arguments and return values.

+### 🌌 V-Next: The "Blue Sky" Goal (JIT Compilation)

+- [ ] **Native Code Generation (JIT Compiler)**
+  - **Why:** The ultimate performance goal.
+While the current C++ engine is extremely fast, it still operates by interpreting the JSON recipe for each of the millions of trials.
+A Just-In-Time (JIT) compiler would represent the final evolution of the engine.
+It would take the JSON recipe, and at the start of the simulation, compile it _in memory_ into a highly optimized, native machine code function tailored to execute that specific model.
+This would eliminate all interpretation overhead, pushing the execution speed to the theoretical maximum—as if the model had been written directly in optimized C++.
+  - **How:** This is a major undertaking, suitable for a future V2.0 or V3.0 release, once the current feature set is complete and stable.
+It would involve integrating a code generation library (like `asmjit` or even `LLVM`) into the C++ engine.
+The engine would transition from being an _interpreter_ of the JSON recipe to a _compiler_ that consumes the recipe and emits executable code.
+The choice of JSON as a clean, structured Intermediate Representation (IR) was a crucial first step that makes this future evolution possible.

 ## 📄 License